ariabuckles/simple-markdown/README.md

 #### `SimpleMarkdown.defaultRules`

-The default rules, specified as an object, where the keys are the rule types, and the values are objects containing `match`, `parse`, and `output` functions (these rules can be used for both parsing and outputting).
+The default rules, specified as an object, where the keys are the rule types, and the values are objects containing `order`, `match`, `parse`, and `output` fields (these rules can be used for both parsing and outputting).

-#### `SimpleMarkdown.defaultPriorities`

-An array of the types in `defaultRules`, in priority order.
-To extend simple-markdown with your own rules, you will need to create a `priorities` array of the order in which to parse rules (rules will only be considered if they are found in the `priorities` array).
-If you intend to keep all or most of the default rules, creating a custom `priorities` array from the `defaultPriorities` array is often useful.

-The `priorities` array is an array of strings, where each element is the string name of a type in the `rules` object.

-#### `SimpleMarkdown.parserFor(rules, priorities)`
+#### `SimpleMarkdown.parserFor(rules)`

-Takes a `rules` object and a `priorities` array, and returns a parser for the rule types in the `priorities` array, in that order.
-The rules in the `rules` object should contain `match` and `parse` functions for each rule listed in the `priorities` array.
+Takes a `rules` object and returns a parser for the rule types in the rules object, in order of increasing `order` fields, which must be present and a finite number for each rule.
+In the case of order field ties, rules are ordered lexicographically by rule name.
+Each of the rules in the `rules` object must contain a `match` and a `parse` function.

 #### `SimpleMarkdown.ruleOutput(rules)`

-Takes a `rules` object and returns a function that can output a single syntax tree node of any type that is in the `rules` object, given a node and a recursive output function.
-This is not the final output function because it doesn't handle arrays of nodes or recursion
+Takes a `rules` object, containing an `output` function for each rule, and returns a function that can output a single syntax tree node of any type that is in the `rules` object, given a node and a recursive output function.
+This is not the final output function because it doesn't handle arrays of nodes or recursion (see `outputFor`).
-(see `outputFor`).

 #### `SimpleMarkdown.outputFor(singleNodeOutputFunction)`